 D&I has been recognised as being a key priority for companies for some time.
 In our research, 92% of HR/TA/D&I teams surveyed said diversity and inclusion was a focus in their company.

 When asked about the level of operation, respondents categorised their business as follows:

-According to a report from the Financial Reporting Council, only one or two of the FTSE 100 companies are reporting on these figures – something which highlights the need for diversity to be considered in its widest context.
+Across the protected characteristics covered by the 2010 Equality Act (age, disability, gender reassignment, marriage or civil partnerships, pregnancy and maternity, religion or beliefs, and sexual orientation), even accessing data is problematic.
+According to data from the Financial Reporting Council, only one or two of the FTSE 100 companies are reporting on these figures – something which highlights the need for diversity to be considered in its widest context.